jeroen/slides/index.md

 - not black and white, different emphasis
 -->

-## Embedded Scientific Computing
+## Where we are going

 ![gears1](gears.jpg)

  - Statistical methods as modules
- - Applications, pipelines
+ - Applications, systems, pipelines
  - Integration
  - Interoperability
  - Interdisciplinary
  - UI > API
  - Component Based Engineering
  - Separation of Concerns
- - Scaling

 ---